Highly-sensitive PCR-based method to detect SARS-CoV-2 variants

 The method is called allele-specific probe PCR.
 It utilizes two fluorescently-labeled probes with differential binding affinities that target variant-specific single nucleotide polymorphisms in the SARS-CoV-2 genome.

 The scientists utilized this method to detect viral variants in two groups of SARS-CoV-2-infected patients.
-In a trial conducted in the UK, they analyzed 717 respiratory samples by the method to detect alpha variant of SARS-CoV-2 by targeting the spike mutation D1118H.
-In another trial conducted in Brazil, they analyzed 365 samples by the method to detect P1 and P2 variants by targeting the spike mutation K417T and open reading frame 1a (ORF1a) mutation L3468V, respectively.
+In a trial conducted in the UK, they analyzed 717 respiratory samples by allele-specific probe PCR to detect the alpha variant of SARS-CoV-2 by targeting the spike mutation D1118H.
+In another trial conducted in Brazil, they analyzed 365 samples by this method to detect P1 and P2 variants by targeting the spike mutation K417T and open reading frame 1a (ORF1a) mutation L3468V, respectively.

 Furthermore, they compared the sensitivity and specificity of allele-specific probe PCR method with next-generation sequencing methods in both trials.